Baptism

 What comes next?

-Baptism is the event of our covenantal union with Christ, where we recognize our need for Christ as Savior, and proclaim our commitment to Christ as Lord – so the most important part of baptism is how you plan to reorient your life to follow him.
-This is both a personal, and communal, activity and we have created Pathways to help determine what your next step could be to know God, grow in God, and go with God.
+Baptism is just the beginning!
+It is where we acknowledge our need for Christ as Savior and proclaim our commitment to Christ as Lord.
+This is both a personal and communal event, and we have created Pathways to help determine what your next step could be to know God, grow in God, and go with God.

 Interested in being baptized?